The go-ipfs config file is a JSON document located at $IPFS_PATH/config. It

 Reduces daemon overhead on the system.
 May affect node functionality - performance of content discovery and data fetching may be degraded.

-, etc.), as well as a few custom types, described below.
+number, etc.), as well as a few custom types, described below.

-Flags allow enabling and disabling features.
+flagFlags allow enabling and disabling features.
 However, unlike simple booleans,

-(or omitted) to indicate that the default value should
+they can also be null (or omitted) to indicate that the default value should

 be chosen.
 This makes it easier for go-ipfs to change the defaults in the